 Gift splitting allows a married couple to share gifts made by each for federal gift-tax purposes.
 The federal gift tax applies when one person makes financial gifts to another without expecting to receive something in return.
 This can include gifts of money or property, as well as an interest-free loan.
 The donor or person making the gift is responsible for paying any gift tax owed on it.

 The gift-splitting rule allows a married couple who files a joint return to double their annual gift-tax exclusion limit.
-So that means couples are able to split gifts of up to $30,000 without having to pay gift tax on them, under current limits.
+So that means couples can split gifts of up to $30,000 ($32,000 in 2022) without having to pay gift tax on them, under current limits.

 Here's an example of how gift splitting works.
 Say you and your spouse want to help your child buy a home.
-Assuming you file a joint tax return, you could, without incurring gift tax, give the child up to $30,000 to put toward a down payment or other costs.
+Assuming you file a joint tax return, you could give the child up to $30,000 ($32,000 in 2022) to put toward a down payment or other costs without incurring gift taxes.

-Gifts to a spouse, gifts to a political organization for its use, and payments of tuition or medical expenses on behalf of someone else are not considered to be taxable gifts.
+Gifts to a spouse, gifts to a political organization for its use, and payments of tuition or medical expenses on behalf of someone else are not considered taxable gifts.

 How Gift Splitting Works